nk-gears/useful-links/README.md

 - [Regex101](https://regex101.com/) - Regex validator / tutorials
 - [Cypress](https://www.cypress.io/) - Fast, easy and reliable testing for anything that runs in a browser
 - [Sizzy](http://sizzy.co/) - Test your website on different device sizes at once
+- [IFTTT](https://ifttt.com/) - Applets linked to the services you love

 ## Javascript